Primephonic/android-engineer-assignment/README.md

 The assignment will be evaluated based on the following points:

 1. Code organization
-Is the code well organized, easy to follow, well-structured, etc.?
+<br/>Is the code well organized, easy to follow, well-structured, etc.?
 Think responsibilities, separation of concerns.

 2. Performance
-The API might return a single aircraft, or thousands.
+<br/>The API might return a single aircraft, or thousands.
 Your application should be able to handle all scenarios seamlessly.

 3. Compliance
-Does the application satisfy the described use cases?
+<br/>Does the application satisfy the described use cases?

 4. Simplicity
-Don't over-engineer it.
+<br/>Don't over-engineer it.
 If you feel like you're taking shortcuts you're not comfortable with, go with the simple solution and later explain how you would do it differently in a real production app in the `README.md`.

 ## Technologies
 The assignment should be developed in `Kotlin` and using the `Android SDK`.
 Third party libraries are allowed.